LUKE’S ‘FOREVER 5KM’ OF FUN - 2021!

 How do we raise money from this?

-Luke’s forever last birthday was spent in Great Ormond Street, under strict transplant-isolation rules.
-He spent the morning in theatre, under general anaesthetic, having part of his bone marrow removed, and the afternoon playing with nurses.
+Luke’s forever last birthday was spent in Great Ormond Street hospital, under strict bone marrow transplant isolation rules.
+He spent the morning in theatre under general anaesthetic having part of his bone marrow removed, and the afternoon playing pass the parcel with nurses.
 He deserved so much more from this life.
-So, this November, for Luke, please get outside and have the fun he can no longer have, get tagging (#livelukesdreams) and help us raise lots of money for children living a life so unbelievably cruel, I hope it’s something you ever only have to imagine.
+All of these children do.
+So, if you can, this November, for Luke, please get outside and have the fun he can no longer have, and help us raise lots of money so that we can continue to do lots of fun things for other children like him.

 We have a small number of event medals.
 These medals will be given to those who look like they have had the most fun, so please tag us (#livelukesdreams) or email (email@example.com) your photos!